By Caitlin D'Aprano

 We at Willpowered Woman speak directly of these scenarios, as we have seen them first hand.

-We believe that investing in our young women to let them have the best possible chance of leading a prosperous life with many opportunities, despite their misfortunes, is the way to break the cycle of violence for future generations.
+We believe that investing in our young women to let them have the best possible chance of leading a prosperous life with many opportunities, is the way to break the cycle of abuse for future generations.
+We aim to help young women foster and grow into empowered, confident women.
+We educate them to develop the ability to have an authentic reciprocal relationship with good communication skills, an ability to set boundaries and how to have a healthy intimate relationship, where they know that they deserve to be respected, loved and treated well.

 Through our programs, we plan to help women find their potential with an emphasis on women’s empowerment, education and social entrepreneurship.